SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-18-vaccine-mandate-history.md

 concentrated in the south, parts of the plains, and parts of the mountain west.
 These are the Trumpiest, most Republican parts of the US, where people fanatically resist masks or vaccination, preferring useless things like ivermectin.
-People of my political persuasion have taken to calling the GOP a "death cult": here's evidence of the _literal truth_ of that name.
+People of my political persuasion have taken to calling the GOP a "death cult": here's evidence of the _literal truth_ of that epithet.

 <img src="{{ site.baseurl }}/images/2021-10-18-vaccine-mandate-history-ap.jpg" width="400" height="175" alt="AP: Japan's COVID-19 success with masks and vaccines" title="AP: Japan's COVID-19 success with masks and vaccines" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 And the thing is, it _didn't have to be this way_, coming up on 3/4 of a million _dead_ in